mkoutra/voting-system-servet-jsp/README.md

 - **View and Save Voting Results**: Users can view results and save them as csv files.

 ## Admin user
-- A special user with the username admin is automatically created at startup if it does not already exist.
+- A default user with the username admin is automatically created at startup if it doesn't already exist.
-- The `admin` user is the only one who can add new candidates to the system.
+- **Only the admin user can add new candidates to the system.**
+- The default password is **admin**, but it can be changed either in the `config.properties` file or through the "Change Password" option within the app.

 ## Tools and Technologies
 - **Java 17**
 - **MySQL 8.0.39**
 - **Tomcat 10.1.25**